 ADB-Marshall Islands Partnership Strategy

-The country operations business plan (COBP), 2015-2017, for the Republic of the Marshall Islands (RMI) is consistent with the Pacific Approach, 2010-2014, and the Midterm Review of Strategy 2020 of ADB.
+The country operations business plan (COBP), 2015-2017 for the Republic of the Marshall Islands (RMI) is consistent with the Pacific Approach 2010-2014, and ADB's Midterm Review of Strategy 2020.
 The Pacific Approach serves as the country partnership strategy for the RMI.

 - macroeconomic and fiscal management,